JuliaStochOpt/StructDualDynProg.jl/docs/src/quickstart.md

 In this quick start guide, we show how to run the [FAST quick start example](https://web.stanford.edu/~lcambier/fast/demo.php) using this package.
 We guide you through each step of the modeling separately.
-The full example can be found [in the test](https://github.com/blegat/StructDualDynProg.jl/blob/master/test/optimize_stock.jl).
+The full example can be found [in the examples folder](https://github.com/JuliaStochOpt/StructDualDynProg.jl/blob/master/examples/Quick_Start.ipynb).

 We start by setting the different constants
 ```julia